Hell in a Cell (2020): Reception

 Wade Keller of Pro Wrestling Torch gave the Universal Championship match 4.25 stars, calling it "really dramatic and well performed".
 It may not have been a "traditional classic match, but it wasn't aiming to be, and because of that, it really didn't wear out the Cell as a setting for a violent match, so it fit into the show nicely in that way".
 The Usos, Paul Heyman, and Roman Reigns "were spot on with their performances", and Keller stated that "the most was asked of Reigns", who "seems a lot more creatively engaged now than the one-dimensional rejected babyface act he was shoved into for so many years".
 Keller gave the WWE Championship match 3.25 stars, stating that he "wasn't expecting an Orton win" and that "the match itself was pretty slow for the first two-thirds, but the trip to the roof and the drama at the end with a surprise finish helped elevate it", but it was "too long and pretty plodding".
 Keller gave the SmackDown Women's Championship match 4.25 stars, stating that it was a "really good" and "dramatic match" and that it was "violent without seeming to go too far where the big spots stopped really resonating or counting".

 The highest rated matches on the card, according to Dave Meltzer, were the SmackDown Women's Championship and WWE Championship matches, which received 4.25 stars.
 The Universal Championship match received 3.5 stars, The Miz vs. Otis match received 2 stars, the Kickoff pre-show match received 1.75 stars, the Elias vs. Jeff Hardy match received 1 star, and the United States Championship match received 0.5 stars.

 Aftermath

-The 2020 event would be the final Hell in a Cell to take place in October, as the following year, the event was moved up to June until the event's discontinuation in 2023.
+The 2020 event would be the final Hell in a Cell to take place in October, as the following year, the event was moved up to June.
+This was also the final Hell in a Cell event to livestream on the American version of the WWE Network, which merged under Peacock in April 2021.